arbirdi/arbirdi.github.io/about.markdown

 ### Current Research

 My ongoing research project involves designing novel deep learning architectures for future risk prediction using ECGs and electronic healthcare records (EHRs) (with Dr. Arun Sau and Dr. Fu Siong Ng).
+[Cardiac Electrophysiology & AI Research Group][https://cardiacep.ai/team]

 I have previous experience in the computational modelling of cardiac electrophysiological dynamics (in particular fibrillation) and its analysis using adapted information-theoretic methods (with Dr. Marta Varela and Dr. Pedro Mediano).